TatianaVeda/web_game_DOM/README.md

 ## Play the game

 Fill your name in the dedicated field.
 Choose you boat color.
+First player to join will be the host of the game.
+Host can lauch the game when at least two players are in.

 Move the boat with ⬆️ `up`, ⬅️ `left`, ⬇️ `down` and ➡️ `right` arrow keys.